 Courtesy the Western Railway Museum

 The Bay Area Electric Railroad Association, which runs the Western Railway Museum in Suisun City, plans to create a “Rapid Transit History Center” with one A, B and C car each to educate visitors about earlier modes of transportation.
-If all goes to plan, the museum will include various displays, a small theater, BART artifacts, and a history of the transit system.
+The museum will include various displays, a small theater, BART artifacts, and a history of the transit system.
 The project is currently seeking donations.
+On Friday, Aug.
+9, the museum received the first of its three cars -- A car #1164.

 Courtesy Hayward Fire Department